SatvikR/rc/README.md

 }
 ```

 > more examples in the example directory.
-Checkout the [sudoku solver example](https://github.com/SatvikR/rc/blob/main/examples/sudoku.rc) if you want to see a program that actually does something interesting
+Check out the [sudoku solver example](https://github.com/SatvikR/rc/blob/main/examples/sudoku.rc) if you want to see a program that actually does something interesting

 ## License